Gauvino/jellyfin.org/docs/general/clients/kodi.md

    - Select "Add source"
    - Select "Browse" and "Add a network location"
    - Create either an NFS or SMB location from the selection box and fill in the necessary information about your network share
-     - If you are using a mounted shared, browse to the mount point on your file system rather than the network share
+     - If you are using a mounted share, browse to the mount point on your file system rather than the network share
    - Select your newly created location and choose "Ok"
    - Give your media source a name and choose "Ok"
    - Go to Add-ons -> Jellyfin -> Manage Libraries -> Add Libraries